Find Affordable College Courses

 $15,545 Average Tuition & Fees

-UPMC Shadyside School of Nursing landed the #10 spot in the 2023 rankings for the best value health professions programs.
-Located in the large city of Pittsburgh, UPMC Shadyside School of Nursing is a private not-for-profit college with a fairly small student population.
+UPMC Shadyside School of Nursing ranked #10 on this year’s Best Value Health Professions Schools in Pennsylvania list.
+Located in the city of Pittsburgh, UPMC Shadyside School of Nursing is a private not-for-profit school with a fairly small student population.

-In-state tuition fees for undergraduate students at UPMC Shadyside School of Nursing are $15,545 per year.
+UPMC Shadyside School of Nursing undergraduate students pay an average of $15,545 in in-state tuition and fees each year.
 After completing their degree, health professions graduates from UPMC Shadyside School of Nursing carry an average student debtload of $27,892.

 Read full report on Health Professions at UPMC Shadyside School of Nursing